cmwright33/comp_sigh/day_one/README.md

 Common complexities and graphs of how they grow:
 O(1): Constant.
-Example: Look on page 5 in the phone book to find what you’re looking for O(logn): Log.
-Example Do a binary search on the phone book to find what you’re looking formal O(n): Linear.
-Example: Look through each page, starting with page 1, in the phone book to find what you’re looking for O(nlogn).
-Example: All the names in a phone book are out of order, sort them O(n^2): Quadratic.
+Example: Look on page 5 in the phone book to find what you’re looking for

+O(logn): Log.
+Example Do a binary search on the phone book to find what you’re looking for

+O(n): Linear.
+Example: Look through each page, starting with page 1, in the phone book to find what you’re looking for

+O(nlogn).
+Example: All the names in a phone book are out of order, sort them

+O(n^2): Quadratic.
 Example: For every name in the phone book, look through the entire phone book starting at page 1 to see how many people have the same name

 O(2^n): Exponential.
 Example (not relating to phone books): Test all possible combinations of a password

-See this page: http://en.wikipedia.org/wiki/Best,_worst_and_average_case for a table breaking down the O's for common data structures and sorting algorithms.
+See this page: http://en.wikipedia.org/wiki/Best,_worst_and_average_case for a table breaking down the best, average and worst case for the most common data structures and sorting algorithms.

-Big-O runtime of a program is affected by: loops nested loops consecutive statements if/else statements common array methods (accessing, inserting, removing)
+The runtime of a program is affected by: loops nested loops consecutive statements if/else statements common array methods (accessing, inserting, removing)

 Use Benchmarking in Ruby to verify performance http://ruby-prof.rubyforge.org/